jamescherti/pathaction.el/README.md

 Run the following command to allow `pathaction` to read rule-set files from the project directory:

 ```
-$ pathaction --allow-dir ~/project
+pathaction --allow-dir ~/projects
 ```

-After this command completes, `.pathaction.yaml` files located in `~/project` will be recognized and processed.
+After this command completes, `.pathaction.yaml` files located in the `~/projects` directory will be recognized and processed.

 ### Run